pkhead/beepbox-plug/README.md

 # About
 This is a port of the [BeepBox](https://beepbox.co/) synthesizers.
 It also implements some additions from mods.

-The project itself comes with two modules:
+The project itself comes with two modules, located in the src directory:
-- `synth/`: The library with the synthesizer implementation, written in C. Designed to be reusable in other projects.
+- `synth/`: The library with the synthesizer implementation, written in C.
+- `plugin/`: CLAP audio plugin wrapper
-- `plugin/`: Audio plugin (VST3, CLAP) written in C++
+- `plugin_gui/`: CLAP audio plugin gui, written in C++.
+(Associated with `gui_libs`)

 ### Implemented:
-- Standalone program and VST3 support (CLAP possible but untested)
+- CLAP plugin, with standalone and VST3 versions supported by [clap-wrapper](https://github.com/free-audio/clap-wrapper)
 - FM synthesizer
 - User interface